puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_functions.markdown

 Behavior
 -----

-There are two types of Puppet functions:
+There are two kinds of Puppet functions:

 * **Rvalues** return values and can be used anywhere a normal value is expected.
 (This includes resource attributes, variable assignments, conditions, selector values, the arguments of other functions, etc.) These values can come from a variety of places; the `template` function reads and evaluates a template to return a string, and stdlib's `str2bool` and `num2bool` functions convert values from one [data type][datatype] to another.
 * **Statements** stand alone and do some form of work, which can be anything from logging a message (like `notice`), to modifying the catalog in progress (like `include`), to causing the entire compilation to fail (`fail`).
 Statements always return `undef`.